m3steele/xm-labs-PostMan-APIs/README.md

 - Create a shift (24x7)
 - Add a member to a shift (Peer)
 - Add a member to a shift (Management)

+###The Next 4 Runners are designed to use together one after another:###

+Before using these runners please ensure users have been added to xMatters.
+If users do not exist these will fail.

+1. Create Groups from Data file
+2. Add Shifts from Data File

+  3. Add Members to Shift from Data File or (Use 3 or 4 depending on what you want to do.)
+  4. Add Members to Group Roster from Data File

 ### Create Groups from Data file
 This runner will Add Multiple Groups from a csv data file.